 The root cause of each of these marks left behind is different, which means they call for different treatments too.
 To understand how to get rid of your acne marks & scars, you must first understand what type they are.
 (If you already know what kind of acne marks you’ve got, skip ahead to my guide on treating them)

 There’s more than one type of acne scar?

 Many people don’t know that there are actually several distinct types of residual damage left behind after acne has gone away.
-It’s important to learn and recognise the difference between Post-Inflammatory Erythema, Post-Inflammatory Hyperpigmentation and true scarring.
-Each needs a different approach to treatment.
+They are each a symptom of a different response our skin has to trauma, which is individual from person to person.
+It’s important to learn and recognise the difference between Post-Inflammatory Erythema (PIE), Post-Inflammatory Hyperpigmentation (PIH) and true scarring, as each requires a very different approach to treatment.
 Read on to find out how to determine what you have and deal with it.

 No, not the delicious dessert.
 PIE stands for Post-Inflammatory Erythema.
 That’s a fancy term for ‘angry blood vessels after damage’.
 Your skin tried and succeeded in destroying the offending pimple, but unfortunately that heightened blood flow means excess and damaged capillaries.
-This results in a pinkish flat mark that blanches (disappears) under pressure.
+This results in a pinkish flat mark that blanches (disappear temporarily under pressure).

 To test whether your marks are PIE, press the bottom of a clear glass against your skin.
 If you see them disappear, then it’s probably PIE.
 If they stay visible even under pressure, it’s more likely you’re looking at PIH.

 What’s Post-Inflammatory Hyperpigmentation (PIH)?